CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ### Fat PS2 console models SCPH-3000x-500xx:
 If your console boots to the regular OSD or freezes, it means that your drive has not been recognised or you are experiencing a hardware issue.
 You should check the following:
+1. There is currently a known issue when installing on Fedora.
+It is recommended to use a Debian-based distribution or the [PSBBN Launcher for Windows](#installing-on-windows) instead.
-1. Make sure you are using an official Sony Network Adapter; 3rd-party adapters are not supported
+2. Make sure you are using an official Sony Network Adapter; 3rd-party adapters are not supported
-2. Ensure the network adapter and drive are securely connected to the console
+3. Ensure the network adapter and drive are securely connected to the console
-3. Check that the connectors on the console and network adapter are clean and free of dust/debris
+4. Check that the connectors on the console and network adapter are clean and free of dust/debris
-4. If using a SATA mod, make sure it has been installed correctly
+5. If using a SATA mod, make sure it has been installed correctly
-5. Try using a different HDD/SSD
+6. Try using a different HDD/SSD
 7. Try using a different IDE converter/SATA mod
 8. Try a different official Sony Network Adapter
 9. Try a different PS2 console

 ### Early (SCPH-10000–18000) and Slim (SCPH-700xx) Consoles
-If you are using a PS2 Slim **SCPH-700xx** model with an [IDE Resurrector](https://gusse.in/shop/ps2-modding-parts/ide-resurrector-origami-v0-7-flex-cable-for-ps2-slim-spch700xx/) or similar mod, or **SCPH-10000 to SCPH-18000** model with an official external HDD enclosure, download the [External HDD Drivers](https://israpps.github.io/FreeMcBoot-Installer/test/8_Downloads.html).
+If you are using a PS2 Slim **SCPH-700xx** model with an [IDE Resurrector](https://gusse.in/shop/ps2-modding-parts/ide-resurrector-origami-v0-7-flex-cable-for-ps2-slim-spch700xx/) or similar hardware mod, or **SCPH-10000 to SCPH-18000** model with an official external HDD enclosure, download the [External HDD Drivers](https://israpps.github.io/FreeMcBoot-Installer/test/8_Downloads.html).
 Extract the files and place `hddload.irx`, `dev9.irx`, and `atad.irx` in the appropriate system folder for your region on an official Sony PS2 Memory Card:

 | Region   | Folder Name   |
 |----------|-------------- |